Tuesday, March 22, 2016

 September 20, 2010: Monument dedicated to George Steinbrenner.
 Beat the Rays 8-6.
-Ivan Nova started, Chad Gaudin blew a save but became the winning pitcher anyway.
+Ivan Nova started, Chad Gaudin blew a save, but became the winning pitcher anyway.
 Curtis Granderson hit 2 homers.
-This was the first Monument Park dedication at the new Yankee Stadium.
+This was the 1st Monument Park dedication at the new Yankee Stadium.

 April 16, 2014: Monument dedicated to Nelson Mandela, who spoke at a rally at the old Stadium in 1990.
 The date on the Plaque says April 15, because it was supposed to be part of the celebrations of Jackie Robinson Day, to be followed by a game against the Chicago Cubs.
 But it rained, and the ceremony was pushed back a day.
-The rain-forced doubleheader saw the Yankees win the 1st game 3-0, with Masahiro Tanaka winning with the aid of a Carlos Beltran home run; and the Yankees win the 2nd game 2-0, with Michael Pineda winning without the benefit of a Yankee home run.
+The Yankees swept the rain-forced doubleheader, taking the 1st game 3-0, with Masahiro Tanaka winning with the aid of a Carlos Beltran home run; and the 2nd game 2-0, with Michael Pineda winning without the benefit of a Yankee home run.

 June 22, 2014: Plaque dedicated for Rich "Goose" Gossage.
 Lost to the Orioles 8-0.
 Tanaka lost.
 No homers.

 August 9, 2014: Plaque dedicated for Paul O'Neill.
-Oddly, Number 21 not retired for him.
+Oddly, Number 21 was not retired for him, and still hasn't been.
 Lost to the Indians 3-0.
 Brandon McCarthy pitched well, but took the loss.
 No homers.

 August 23, 2014: Plaque dedicated for Joe Torre, Number 6 retired for him.
 Beat the White Sox 5-3.
 Hiroki Kuroda was the starter and winner.
 Carlos Beltran homered.

 June 20, 2015: Plaques dedicated for Willie Randolph and Mel Stottlemyre.
-Beat Tigers 14-3.
-Nathan Eovaldi is backed by 2 home runs by Carlos Beltran, and 1 each by Didi Gregorius, Alex Rodriguez and Chris Young.
+Beat the Tigers 14-3.
+Nathan Eovaldi was backed by 2 home runs by Carlos Beltran, and 1 each by Didi Gregorius, Alex Rodriguez and Chris Young.

-August 23, 2015 Plaque dedicated for Andy Pettitte.
+August 23, 2015: Plaque dedicated for Andy Pettitte.
 Number 46 retired for him.
-Lost to Indians 4-3.
+Lost to the Indians 4-3.
 On a day that celebrated a great Yankee starting pitcher, Joe Girardi used 6 pitchers, none of whom went at least 3 innings, and blew it.

 12-3 up to 1975, 15-18 since, 27-21 overall.